fmelpignano/pokemon_challenge/README.md

 No authentication or authorization put in place during this experience; plugins exist for such purpose but they have not been tested in this scope.

 * Native image

-Definitely someting worth testing
+Definitely something worth testing in the future.

 ## How to run it ?